sdwr/rapidev/README.md

 1. Run `sudo systemctl status postgresql` to check the status of the PostgreSQL service
 2. Run `sudo systemctl start postgresql` to start the PostgreSQL service
 3. Run `sudo systemctl enable postgresql` to enable the PostgreSQL service to start on boot

+## Migrations

+1. Run `node ace migration:run` to run the migrations
+2. Run `node ace migration:rollback` to rollback the migrations
+3. Run `node ace migration:refresh` to refresh the migrations